 At its February meeting the Board of Directors decided (meeting minutes) on new district leader titles that will take effect on July 1, 2015, when the incoming district leaders assume their new leadership roles.
 They will be the first generation of leaders to carry the new and contemporary district leader titles.

 In a consultant capacity, region advisors help districts expand their marketing abilities and fulfill the district mission.
 Their objective is to support district leaders’ efforts to build new clubs and support all clubs in achieving excellence.
 In doing so, a greater number of people are afforded the opportunity to benefit from the Toastmasters education program.
 The region advisor role is a region-level leader and not a district-level leadership position.
 Region advisors help districts achieve the critical success factors of membership, club growth, and education achievements.
 The region advisor supports district leaders and helps identify strategies that enable districts to extend the network of clubs and enhance club performance.
-Every region is assigned one region advisor.

 The logistics manager selects meeting locations and organizes the room, ensuring the atmosphere is conducive to successful events, such as business meetings, speech contests, and training.
 The logistics manager sets up necessary equipment, assists district leaders with meeting arrangements, distributes program materials, keeps track of district property, and addresses disruptions during events.
 A track record of organization and diplomacy are a must for this role.